-- If you are trying to connect to the 5 GHz 1 or 5 GHz 2 band, does your WiFi-enabled computer or mobile device support this standard? - Did your computer or WiFi device automatically connect to a different WiFi network in your area, such as a WiFi hotspot?
+- If you are trying to connect to the 5 GHz WiFi band, does your WiFi-enabled computer or mobile device support this standard? - Did your computer or WiFi device automatically connect to a different WiFi network in your area, such as a WiFi hotspot?